denniesia/beaunity/README.md

 - Select parts of the project expose API endpoints via Django REST Framework, enabling integration with frontend components or external services where needed.

 💻 **Responsive UI with Mobile Navigation**
-- Responsive design ensures seamless user experience across desktop and mobile devices.
+- Responsive design ensures seamless user experience across desktop and mobile devices

+🎨 **Tailwind CSS Integration**
+- Utilizes Tailwind CSS for rapid UI development, utility-first styling, and consistent design—making customization and responsiveness easier to maintain..

 📂 **Soft Delete Functionality**
 - Instead of permanently deleting profiles users' status is set to 'not active'.